RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 8 (22/10/2021)
-- Commit "All Events are Dispatching!"
-    - All Events are now dispatching, so the window actually closes now

 ### Day 9 (23/10/2021)
 - Commit "Layer Implementation"
     - Added a way for the engine to create, destroy and store layers